 Glasson Dock café

-Last year the Lantern O’er the Lune café changed hands and has re-opened as a Bistro.
+The Lantern O’er the Lune café is now a Bistro.
 Their breakfast menu finishes at 11:45am – but there are still some popular cyclists’ options on the menu, including Jacket potatoes, and fruit crumble and custard!
 Note that hot food is served up to 2:30pm, and the café closes at 3pm.
 If closed, get a receipt from the Lock Keepers Rest food van across the canal.